Randall Swingler: Politics

-Swingler joined the Communist Party of Great Britain in 1934.
+Swingler joined the Communist Party of Great Britain (CPGB) in 1934.
 His numerous ventures as a literary entrepreneur included the setting up of Fore Publications (1938), editing the magazines Left Review (from 1937 to 1938), Arena, Seven (taken over in wartime, mainly for the paper stock), Our Time, and the publishing of the Key Books, and later Key Poets series.
 These proved more influential than his Blake-flavoured verse, which has consistently been criticised (and scarcely defended, except by Andy Croft).

+In 1952 the poet Randall Swingler wrote a poem titled "The Ballad of Herod Templer" mocking British general Gerald Templer and his attempts to destroy communists during the Malayan Emergency.
+The poem is believed to have been inspired by the British Malayan headhunting scandal.

 With his brother, the Labour MP Stephen Swingler, he was involved in Barnett Stross's Lidice Shall Live campaign, and wrote the words to the piece "A Rose For Lidice" (music by Alan Rawsthorne), which was performed at the opening of the memorial rose garden in Lidice in 1955.

+He left the CPGB in 1956.
+He was a founder of E. P. Thompson's The New Reasoner (from 1957).

 Personal life

 He was married to the concert pianist and tutor at the Guildhall, Geraldine Peppin.
-They had an open marriage and Swingler had an affair with actor and activist Ann Davies.
+They had an open marriage and Swingler had an affair with actor and activist Ann Davies from 1939 to 1941.

 Swingler died unexpectedly on 19 Jun 1967 at Charing Cross Hospital.
 Westminster.
 His daughter Judith married the composer Edward Williams.
+She died in 2022.